Kitware/VeloView/Documentation/LidarView_Developer_Guide.md

 ### Python <a name="python"></a>
 The required Python version is 2.7.
-VeloView uses libpython to embed a Python interpreter in the VeloView application.
+LidarView uses libpython to embed a Python interpreter in the LidarView application.
-The core VeloView features are implemented in C++ libraries, and the libraries are wrapped for Python using VTK's Python wrapping tools.
+The core LidarView features are implemented in C++ libraries, and the libraries are wrapped for Python using VTK's Python wrapping tools.

 ### PythonQt <a name="python-qt-library"></a>
 PythonQt version is "patch_8" (see Superbuild/version.txt).